The No-Drama Republican Who's Become A Rising Star Inside Trump's White House

 Among a trio of meetings there was, as to be expected, one with White House chief of staff John Kelly and another with H.R.
 McMaster, the top national security official in the country.

-And then, just before Trump called it a day, there was a half-hour with Johnny DeStefano.
+And then, just before Trump called it a day, there was a half hour with Johnny DeStefano.

 “Anyone else would be walking around with a head like a zeppelin after seeing that,” one former coworker said after spotting DeStefano’s name in the story.
 “But Johnny’s Johnny.”

 DeStefano always thrives, in another friend’s estimation, by gravitating toward “the unmanageable and unwinnable” — and managing to win.
 That helps explain his rising status in a Trump White House dominated by loud conflict.
 DeStefano outlasted the Republican National Committee veterans who brought him into the fold, and survived a feud with Secretary of State Rex Tillerson.
 His title, director of the Office of Presidential Personnel, undersells his widening influence.
-Reports in recent weeks have him assuming at least temporary leadership of three other departments: Intergovernmental Affairs, Public Liaison, and Political Affairs.
+Recent reports had him assuming at least temporary leadership of three other departments: Intergovernmental Affairs, Public Liaison, and Political Affairs.

+For weeks the White House had not confirmed the moves publicly, though administration officials had acknowledged that DeStefano had taken on a larger role in executing the political agenda.
+Friday evening, after this story had published, and amid a Trump administration crisis involving other top staffers, the White House announced that DeStefano now oversees the offices of Political Affairs and Public Liaison, in addition to Personnel.

-The White House has not announced the moves publicly, but administration officials acknowledge DeStefano has taken on a larger role in executing the political agenda.
-In a midterm year that could turn on Trump’s unpredictable judgment — the president’s involvement in last year’s Senate race in Alabama and his intention to play favorites in GOP primaries fray the nerves of vulnerable Republicans — DeStefano stands as a quiet center of power.
+So, in a midterm year that could turn on Trump’s unpredictable judgment — the president’s involvement in last year’s Senate race in Alabama and his intention to play favorites in GOP primaries fray the nerves of vulnerable Republicans — DeStefano stands as a quiet center of power.

 “You’re not going to get him to talk for this story,” one longtime colleague, who is familiar with the inner workings of the White House and national party, predicted to BuzzFeed News.
 “He knows that his utility is that he’s going to be trusted.”